web-infra-dev/modern.js/packages/document/builder-doc/docs/en/config/output/assetsRetry.md

 };
 ```

-At the same time, you can also customize your retry logic according to the following config instructions.
+At the same time, you can also customize your retry logic using the following configurations.

 ### assetsRetry.max